The One Big Beautiful Bill Act and the Supplemental Nutrition Assistance Program (SNAP): What Counties Should Know

 Shifting SNAP food benefit costs to states

 Since SNAP was established nearly 50 years ago, the federal government has fully funded food benefits, while states and counties—responsible for eligibility and benefit distribution—have shared about half the administrative costs.
-The One Big Beautiful Bill Act (H.R.
-1), passed by the House of Representatives on May 22, proposes for states to pay a minimum of five percent of SNAP benefits, with their sharing increasing up to 25 percent based on the state's payment error rate.
-The chart below illustrates how even modest changes to SNAP benefit funding could affect state budgets.
+The One Big Beautiful Bill Act requires states with payment error rates above 6 percent to pay a share of 5 to 15 percent of SNAP benefits.
+The chart below illustrates how even changes to SNAP benefit funding could affect state budgets.

 Contact